mnater/Hyphenopoly/docs/Node-Module.md

 });

 ````
-This is useful if the module is transformed to a script used in a webbrowser (e.g. by using [browserify](http://browserify.org)).
+This is useful if the module is transformed to a script used in a web browser (e.g. by using [browserify](http://browserify.org)).

 ### other options
 For documentation about the other options see the `Hyphenopoly.js`-documentation: